pdf-raku/PDF-raku/README.md

 ## Overview

-This is a low-level tool-kit for accessing and manipulating data from PDF documents.
+This is a low-level Raku module for accessing and manipulating data from PDF documents.

 It presents a seamless view of the data in PDF or FDF documents; behind the scenes handling indexing, compression, encryption, fetching of indirect objects and unpacking of object streams.
 It is capable of reading, editing and creation or incremental update of PDF files.